patricksimpson/blog-gatsby/src/pages/hello-world.md

 ---
-title: "Hello World"
+title: "Welcome"
-date: "2017-11-26"
+date: "2017-11-25"
 ---

+## Hello World

-Hey there everyone.
-I challenged myself to get my blog back up and running by the end of the thanksgiving holiday break (2017).
+Hey there.
+So, I challenged myself to get my blog back up and running by the end of the thanksgiving holiday break (2017).
 This is my attempt to make it happen using [GatsbyJS](https://www.gatsbyjs.org).

+I'll write about my experience with Gatsby later, but so far so good.
+Cheers to Kyle Matthews (and others), for shipping a great product.

+## Rambling

+I am going to be rambling a lot.
+I just do.
+This is what prevents me from posting in the past.
+Hopefully someone somewhere will get some benefit.
+I know I will